rajfal/rajfal.github.io/_posts/2018-01-16-importing-CSV-data-into-Docker-Neo4j-container.md

 #### How to import data into Neo4j using neo4j-shell:

-1. Snippets of Cypher code for creating nodes and relationships
+1. #### Snippets of Cypher code for creating nodes and relationships Cypher is the language for querying and manipulating Neo4j graph databases
 ```sql
 // import Hort_Client nodes
 CREATE INDEX ON :Hort_Client(client);